-Born on March 4, 1887, in Claysville, Kentucky, Morgan came from humble beginnings.
-As the seventh of 11 children, much of his early life was spent at school and working on the family farm, and his family’s resources were tight.
+Born March 4, 1877, in Claysville, Kentucky, Morgan was the seventh of 11 children.
+Much of his early life was spent at school and working on the family farm, and his family’s resources were tight.

 In 1891, Morgan left home for Cincinnati in search of job opportunities, and he landed one as a handyman.
-After four years he moved to Cleveland, where he took a job sweeping floors at the Roots and McBribe Company and eventually taught himself how to fix the company’s broken sewing machines.
-Morgan quickly developed into a gifted machinist and tinkerer.
-These skills allowed him to open his own business: the Morgan Skirt Factory.
-There, his new wife Mary sewed clothes, and he both built and maintained the sewing machines.
+After four years, he moved to Cleveland, where he took a job sweeping floors at the Roots and McBride Co., and he eventually taught himself how to fix the company’s broken sewing machines.
+Morgan quickly developed into a gifted machinist, and his skills allowed him to open his own business: the Morgan Skirt Factory.
+There, his new wife Mary sewed clothes, while he built and maintained the sewing machines.

-Inspiration struck one day when Morgan saw firefighters struggling with smoke inhalation.
-Morgan filed for a patent in September 1912 for his “Breathing Device,” designed to provide a first responder with the ability “to supply himself at will with fresh air from near the floor [and] at the same time forcibly remove smoke or injurious gases from the air tube.”
+Inspiration for Morgan’s first invention — the gas mask — struck one day when he saw firefighters struggling with smoke inhalation.
+Determined to provide a solution, Morgan filed for a patent in September 1912 for a breathing device designed to give a first responder the ability “to supply himself at will with fresh air from near the floor [and] at the same time forcibly remove smoke or injurious gases from the air tube.”

-Morgan, who was African American, had trouble selling his life-saving equipment to white fire chiefs who refused to buy something made by a Black inventor.
-In response, he sought out the advice of the famous entrepreneur J.P.
+Despite the invention’s lifesaving potential, Morgan encountered difficulty in selling it to white fire chiefs who refused to buy any product made by a Black inventor.
+In response, he sought the advice of the famous entrepreneur J.P.
 Morgan, who respected Morgan’s ambition.
 The wealthy financier suggested that Morgan remove his first name from the product and instead call it the “Morgan Safety Hood.”
-Additionally, Morgan hired white actors to sell the product at conventions.
+Additionally, Morgan hired white actors to sell the product at conventions, eschewing racist objections.
 These strategies proved successful, and Morgan sold his product to fire departments across the country.

-By the 1920s, Morgan had become a successful businessman and became the first African American to purchase an automobile in Cleveland.
+By the 1920s, Morgan had become a successful businessman and was the first Black American to purchase an automobile in Cleveland.
 While driving one day, he witnessed a collision between a horse-drawn carriage and another vehicle.

-Morgan sold his patent rights for $40,000 to General Electric, who developed an electric version of the signal.
+Morgan sold his patent rights for $40,000 to General Electric, and the company developed an electric version of the signal.

 Throughout his life, Morgan broke barriers and was an advocate for racial equality.
-In addition to forming one of the first Black fraternities in the country at Cleveland’s Case Western Reserve University, he persevered during a time in America when Jim Crow era discrimination ran rampant.
-Fortunately, Morgan overcame all obstacles in his path, and at NIHF, we are proud to celebrate his legacy.
+In addition to forming one of the first Black fraternities in the country at Cleveland’s Case Western Reserve University, he remained committed to progress during a time in America when Jim Crow era discrimination ran rampant.